DamirTesnjak/react-file-system-explorer/README.md

 To successfuly run the application you must download the backend part,
 <br> which you can find here: https://github.com/DamirTesnjak/react-file-system-explorer-server
 <br> and follow the instruction described in the link above.

+**Both backend and frontend must be running to use the application**